Keystone-Strategy/db/README.md

 # migrate
-NPM package for the creation and execution of mongoDB migrations.
+NPM package for the creation and execution of MongoDB migrations.
-Provide commands for the creation and execution of migrations scripts.
+Provides commands for the creation and execution of MongoDB migration scripts.

 ## Configuration